kaweewatBumrung/loraP2Ppolling/README.md

 **What if you can't find unique 64 bits number to use as EUI**

-than you should find another source of unique number or serial number. like your microcontroller unique id. or make it as random as you can. don't forgot to set the same EUI for node and master (to accept)
+than you may want to generate 64 bits number yourself. i recommend [this website][EUI generate link]. it will generate EUI with special property. keep in mind that it **NOT** guarantee to be unique but it random enough. don't forgot to set the same EUI for node and master (to accept)

 #### Calculate polling interval

-You have to make duty cycle of transmit to be within 1%. and because master will have to transmit more often than node we have to use master duty cycle of transmit. it can be calculate using the number of node you need multiply by number of frame master have to send for all the node. with specific time on air (duration to transmit frame) multiply by 99. that mean your interval have to be **at least (99 * total time on air for all transmit frame)** also each spreading factor (SF) will reduce or increase your time on air and polling interval. the polling frame and ACK frame from master are 4 bytes. and fix bandwidth at 125kHz, coding rate of 4/8 and 8 symbol of preamble. i'm **not include joining or netAddr negotiate** partly because it will be small part in normal operation (or only at the start if you system not change). but you should keep that in mind as well. the value are in the table below.
+there are limit for duty cycle that you can use. from [กฏ กสทช.][กฏ กสทช. link] it only say 1% i think that mean both transmit and receive each. in normal operation device do transmit more often than receive. so you have to make duty cycle of transmit to be within 1%. and because master will have to transmit more often than node we have to use master duty cycle of transmit. it can be calculate using the number of node you need multiply by number of frame master have to send for all the node. with specific time on air (duration to transmit frame) multiply by 99. that mean your interval have to be **at least (99 * total time on air for all transmit frame)** also each spreading factor (SF) will reduce or increase your time on air and polling interval. the polling frame and ACK frame from master are 4 bytes. and fix bandwidth at 125kHz, coding rate of 4/8 and 8 symbol of preamble. i'm **not include joining or netAddr negotiate** partly because it will be small part in normal operation (or only at the start if you system not change). but you should keep that in mind as well. the value are in the table below.

 (value from semtech lora modem calculator tool)